ActualMrinja/Green-Emissary/README.md

 Download the code for the extension.

 # Step 2: Unzip Files
-Unzip the files and move the folder labeled Green-Emissary-master
+Unzip the files and move the folder labeled Green-Emissary-main.

 # Step 3: Load Unpacked Extension
 Enter developer mode and click load unpacked.
-Select the folder labeled Green-Emissary-master
+Select the folder labeled Green-Emissary-main.